-YouTube’s best features are that it’s free and incredibly popular.
+Overall, YouTube’s best features include being free and incredibly popular.
 Almost everyone knows about YouTube and how it works.
 When it comes to live streams, this popularity likely means more viewers.
 Your content is easily accessible and you can build a following thanks to subscribers.
 This makes YouTube the premier live video platform in terms of social engagement.

 Ideal use and users for YouTube Live

-YouTube is a platform with some major benefits.
+Of course, YouTube is a platform with some major benefits.
 Most of these are social.
 Thus, the ideal use for YouTube Live streaming is when you are trying to try to maximize your audience.
 Comments, likes, subscriptions, and channels allow for easy interaction.
-YouTube is a great choice for B2C (Business-to-Consumer) users.
+In short, YouTube can be a solid choice for B2C (Business-to-Consumer) users.

 Blocking is also a major concern.
-YouTube is the third most blocked website in the world.
+In fact, YouTube is the third most blocked website in the world.
 Schools and businesses often block the platform as a matter of course.
 This is a very serious concern for business and educational uses.

 Finally, a major drawback of YouTube Live is that there is no tech support available.
 There are documented cases of major events having issues because YouTube scheduled a hardware upgrade to run concurrently.
-YouTube won’t notify you of these issues beforehand.
+In addition, YouTube won’t notify you of these issues beforehand.
 This is the price that you pay for streaming via a free platform.
 When you need help or have a complaint, there may be no one available for support.

 YouTube Live Alternatives: IBM Cloud Video

-There are many YouTube Live alternatives in the live streaming world today.
-Today we’re going to consider two such competitors.
-The first of these is UStream (now under IBM Cloud Video (formerly Ustream, until January 2018).
-Founded in 2007, IBM Cloud Video is a video hosting and streaming company that was founded in 2007.
+Fortunately for broadcasters today, there are many YouTube Live alternatives in the live streaming world.
+In this post, we’ll consider two such competitors.
+First up, we’ll take a look at IBM Cloud Video (formerly Ustream, until January 2018).
+Founded in 2007, IBM Cloud Video is a video hosting and streaming company.
 Initially, it was a way for U.S. troops fighting in the Middle East to communicate with their families back home.